ardorlab/MIDAS/README.md

 # YAML Input File Format

 All settings and options needed to execute an optimization can be accessed through the yaml input file.
-YAML is a high level markup file which is short for 'Yeah, Aint Markup Language'.
+YAML is short for 'Yeah, Aint Markup Language' and is a high level markup file format.
 It's a simple, easy to read and write file that can be directly loaded into python as a dictionary data tool, making it perfect for interfacing with MIDAS.

 A number of sample input files are available in the samples directory to demonstrate how to execute optimizations for